orange-cloudfoundry/terraform-provider-cfsecurity/docs/resources/bind_asg.md

 # cfsecurity\_bind\_asg

 Bind a security group to an org through cfsecurity server (useful only for org manager who wants to use terraform).
 Resource only manage entitlement previously set in resource when `force` is to `false`.
-If entitlements has been added by an other way the provider will not override it.
+If entitlements has been added by another way the provider will not override it.

 ## Example Usage